ryuismyu/Superstore-Sales-Analysis/README.md

 # Superstore Sales Analysis Dashboard

 I have made a Power BI dashboard analyzing sales from the Superstore dataset.
 The dashboard highlights sales data across time, region, and category.
-The dataset is provided by kaggle and the link is provided below
+The dataset is provided by kaggle and the link is provided below.

 ## Business Objective